OPINION: This article may contain commentary which reflects the author's opinion.

 Terrell County Judge Dale Carruthers and Presidio County Judge Cinderela Guevara — two females in Texas border communities — voiced frustration with Biden’s border policies destroying their small communities.

 “The single reason they switched parties, they say, is because the Biden administration’s policies led to more than 2 million people coming through the southern border from over 150 countries.
-The costs of crime stemming from an open border – increased trafficking and smuggling of people, weapons, and guns – to their communities has prompted them to say, “enough is enough” and do something about it,” Blankley wrote.
+The costs of crime stemming from an open border – increased trafficking and smuggling of people, weapons, and guns – to their communities has prompted them to say, “enough is enough” and do something about it,” Bethany Blankley reported for The Center Square.

 Carruthers said, “I come from a Hispanic heritage, which was prominently Democrat.
 The chaos at the border and everything that’s been going on make me realize that I needed to switch parties.
 I am very happy to be a Republican and to represent this great state of Texas as a judge.”